Pendraig/System-Inventory/System Inventory.txt

     # Check elevation status

     if (-not ([Security.Principal.WindowsPrincipal]::new([Security.Principal.WindowsIdentity]::GetCurrent()).IsInRole([Security.Principal.WindowsBuiltinRole]::Administrator))) {
-        Hide-ISEScriptPane; Write-Host "This script must be run as an administrator to work!" -ForegroundColor Red exit 1
+        Hide-ISEScriptPane; Write-Host "This script must be run as an administrator to work!" -ForegroundColor Red; Write-Host exit 1
     }